j-j-gajjar/cakephp-elasticsearch-plugin/readme.md

 This component will only actually fire when the Controller->modelClass has the searchable behavior attached.

-I chose for this method  (vs a dedicated SearchesController) so ACLing is easier. e.g. You may already have an ACL for /tickets/*, so /tickets/search will automatically be restricted the same way.
+I chose this method  (vs. a dedicated SearchesController), so ACLing is easier. e.g. You may already have an ACL for /tickets/*, so /tickets/search will automatically be restricted the same way.